Canopy Walk at Holden Arboretum

 4. Take a tram tour

 From May through October, the Holden Arboretum offers daily guided tram tours through the central gardens.
-Tours usually last about an hour and touch on the arboretum’s history, as well as what’s currently in season.
+Tours usually last about 45 minutes and touch on the arboretum’s history, as well as what’s currently in season.

 5. Check out a seasonal event